TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/Syntax/Includes.rst

 ==============

 The option to filter by extension has been included exactly for the purpose of covering as many use cases as possible.
-In TYPO3 CMS we often have many different ways of configuring something, with pros and cons and the extended inclusion command serves this purpose of letting you organize your files with different directories using whichever extension
+In TYPO3 we often have many different ways of configuring something, with pros and cons and the extended inclusion command serves this purpose of letting you organize your files with different directories using whichever extension